Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Automatically assigned at launch, released at termination

-Control Can be allocated to and retained by your AWS account Assigned from a pool of available addresses, not reserved
+Control Can be allocated to and retained by AWS account Assigned from a pool of available addresses, not reserved

 Use Case